What is CRA? How does it relate to teaching kids at home or in the classroom?

 - Logical-Mathematical: Students use logic to organize information, classify and categorize, make connections and build relationships.

-- Multiple ways to teach math concepts
+- Using CRA methodology provides multiple ways to teach math concepts

 - Multiple means of representation offered through the use of various manipulative items, visual images, and technology (SmartBoard, computer games/software, video, etc.)